The Look Out Discovery Centre statement about coronavirus

 Updated 13 April 2021

 All indoor facilities closed on 19 December 2020 until further notice.

-This includes the indoor science exhibition, gift shop, coffee shop indoor seating area and toilets.
+This includes the indoor science exhibition, gift shop, coffee shop and indoor seating area.

 Visiting the playground

 You can make a booking to use our playground.